-If you roll TH “secretly” (which is pretty common behavior for GM rolls), you can roll TH before or after the defender states his action, as you like.
+If you roll TH “secretly” (which is pretty common behavior for GM rolls), you can roll TH before or after the defender states his action, as you like; it doesn’t matter.
 All that matters is that you ask the defender “What do you do?” before revealing the TH result.

 Ranged or melee?